No Canada: Blue Jays barred from playing games in Toronto - WHIZ News

 “There were serious risks if we proceeded with the regular-season proposal of the MLB and the Jays and therefore we concluded it was not in the national interest,” Mendicino said.
 “I get that some people will disappointed but this decision can’t be taken as a fan.
 It is taken on behalf of the health and safety of Canadians.”

 The Blue Jays were informed via a phone call.
-The team’s alternate site for home games is its training facility in Dunedin, Florida, one of the states hardest-hit by the virus.
-Players have said they preferred to play in Toronto, and the team said it is in the process of finalizing a home location for the season.
+The team’s alternate sites for home games include its training facility in Dunedin, Florida, which is among the states that are virus hotspots, as well as Sahlen Field in Buffalo, New York, which is home to Toronto’s Triple-A affiliate and just across the Niagara River from Canada.

-“From the onset of discussions with league and government officials, the safety of the broader community — our fans — and the team remained the priority of everyone involved, and with that, the club completely respects the federal government’s decision,” Blue Jays president Mark Shapiro said in a statement.
+Blue Jays president Mark Shapiro said player health is a concern in Florida.
+He said the team has spent more time examining Buffalo in recent days but said the stadium has infrastructure challenges.
+A lack of space in the clubhouse makes social distancing difficult, but Shapiro said some players could have their lockers set up in suites.
+Sahlen Field also needs upgrades to its field lights and its training facilities, he said.

-“Though our team will not be playing home games at Rogers Centre this summer, our players will take the field for the 2020 season with the same pride and passion representative of an entire nation.
-We cannot wait until the day comes that we can play in front of our fans again on Canadian soil.”
+“Dunedin is the only one that is 100% seamless right now and ready to go.
+That from a player health standpoint has some challenges,” Shapiro said.
+“Buffalo is certainly one that we’ve spent an increasing amount of time on in the past few weeks.
+That is not done.
+There are some infrastructure and player-facility challenges to get that up to major league standards.
+And then we have other alternatives that are real that we continue to work through that may be better for us.”

 The Blue Jays are scheduled to start the season July 24 at Tampa Bay.
 Their home opener was set for five days later against Washington.